Finding Optimal Tangent Points for Reducing Distortions of Hard-label Attacks: Potential Negative Societal Impacts

 In a broader perspective, the adversarial example is not restricted to malicious applications, and it can be used in the positive side, \textit{e.g.,} the generation of CAPTCHA and the privacy protection.
 In particular, the study of adversarial attacks can promote the defense techniques.
 In recent years, many proposed defenses are broken by the latest attacks, which stimulates the development of defenses.

 Our results also point to the potential defense techniques against hard-label attacks.
 For example, the defense can prohibit queries near the decision boundary, then the approximate gradient cannot be estimated, making Tangent Attack ineffective.
-Another possible defense is to widen the decision boundary by inserting an additional ``unknown'' class for the low probability output, which makes it difficult to determine the decision boundary.
+Another possible defense is to add random perturbations to the input image to prevent effective gradient estimation, or predict random classification labels for samples near the classification decision boundary.